-Every spring, like clockwork, the cherry blossoms in Portland make a very welcome appearance and officiate the start of longer days, warmer evenings and more sunshine.
+Every spring, like clockwork, the cherry blossoms in Portland make a very welcome appearance and kick off the official start of longer days, warmer evenings and sunny days.

 And today I’m happy to share everything I know about Portland’s cherry blossoms for anyone planning to visit.

 Read on to find the best places to catch blushing trees this spring.

 Best time to see cherry blossoms in Portland